pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20151211-OnPremCred-635854716270620080.md

-# PnP Unit Test report for OnPremCred on Sunday, November 8, 2015 #
+# PnP Unit Test report for OnPremCred on Friday, December 11, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##